 Is Getting a Job Abroad Realistic?

-While it is possible to get a job abroad, it may not be the best option, especially in countries like Ecuador.
+While it is possible to get a job abroad, it may not be the best option to earn income as an expat, especially in countries like Ecuador.
 Here’s why.

-Most businesses require their employees to be fluent in the local language since most of their customers do not speak a foreign language.
+Most businesses require their employees to be fluent in the local language because most of their customers do not speak English.
 If you’re not fluent in the local language, it will be very difficult to find a job.

 This is especially true in Ecuador where Spanish is the official language.
-Even though Cuenca has a lot of English speaking locals, most people don’t speak English here and even fewer speak English in other places outside Cuenca.
+Even though Cuenca has a lot of English speaking Ecuadorians, most people don’t speak English and even fewer speak la lingua franca in other places outside Cuenca.

 Spanish fluency is a requirement to get a job at most businesses in Ecuador, as well as in other Spanish speaking countries.